NEW: Civil Discourse

 Click here for lecture info Humanities Washington

-David will be traveling across Washington state during 2019 and 2020 giving a lecture on civil discourse.
+David will be traveling across Washington state during 2021 giving a lecture on civil discourse.
 Please contact Humanities Washington to book him for this.

 Character development is an approach to ethics that focuses on the characteristics of noble people.
 While most moral theories focus on what it means to do good, theories of virtue focus on what it means to be good.
 What are the characteristics of good people?
 Reflections on this question are ancient, with thinkers like Aristotle and Jesus in the West and the Buddha and Confucius in the East addressing it.
 Courage, self-control, compassion, and generosity are among the many virtues that are universally valued.
 In this course we look at the virtues, their value, their connection to behavior, what ancient and contemporary sources say about them, and the processes by which we humans can develop them.